mindofai/Xamarin-Workshop/README.md

 # Xamarin Workshop
  MONDPH's Xamarin Workshop is a 3-day hands-on session here in the Philippines wherein we talk about Xamarin from the very basic to advanced topics.
-This repository has all the slides, source codes, and videos we used for the workshop
+This repository has all the slides, source codes, and videos we used for the workshop.

 ### Videos (NOTE: Make sure to join our Facebook group to be able to view the videos)